Comprehensive Eye Exam

 Can I do an eye exam online?

-In Dr. Lamendola’s professional opinion, only an in person eye exam by an optometrist can determine a patient’s best vision and fully assess their eye health.
-According to the AOA, a person or company claiming to perform an eye exam without physically examining a patient is offering insufficient, ambiguous information and is contributing to a patient believing-incorrectly-that his/her eye health needs have been met.
+In Dr. Lamendola’s professional opinion, only an in-person eye exam by an optometrist can determine a patient’s best vision and fully assess their eye health.
+According to the American Optometric Association (AOA), a person or company claiming to perform an eye exam without physically examining a patient is offering insufficient, ambiguous information and is contributing to a patient believing-incorrectly-that his/her eye health needs have been met.

 What is included in an eye exam?